marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 **Steps:**
 1. Upload the KG documentation.
 2. Click on each metadata field to view the AI suggestions.
-3. Review the suggestions, and either accept or edit them before adding them to the form.
+3. Review the suggestions, and if you accept the sugesstion add them.
+If you dont accept some of the suggesstions you can reject them.
 4. When the form is complete, the system will produce the machine-readable Turtle version automatically.

 *Example screenshot of Tool 3:*